intel/mlir-extensions/docs/rfcs/XeGPU.md

 Attribute `xegpu.sg_map` describes the mapping between work item (WI) and the 2D tensor specified by the tensor descriptor.
 To distribute the XeGPU operation to work items, the tensor_desc must be specified with the `sg_map` attribute at the tensor description creation time.

-Within the sg_map, `wi_layout` specifies the layout of work items, describing the mapping of work items to the tensor. wi_layout[0] x wi_layout[1] must be equal to the total number of work items within a subgroup. `wi_data` specifies the data elements assigned to each work item for a single distribution.
+Within the sg_map, `wi_layout` specifies the layout of work items, describing the mapping of work items to the tensor. wi_layout[0] x wi_layout[1] must be equal to the total number of work items within a subgroup. `wi_data` specifies the minimum number of data elements assigned to each work item for one single distribution.
 In the example below, the subgroup has 16 work items in wi_layout=[1, 16], each accessing 1 element as specified by wi_data=[1,1].

 ```mlir
   #sg_map_a = xegpu.sg_map<wi_layout = [1, 16], wi_data = [1, 1]>